thebiggive/matchbot/Readme.md

 payout paid webhooks, which take some time to process, and for failed Gift Aid claim attempts from ClaimBot.

-Additionally, it *publishes* messages to ClaimBot's separate queue for newly-claimable donations.
+Additionally, it *publishes* messages to ClaimBot's separate queue for newly-claimable donations and its own when a new payout hook is just received and requires prompt acknowledgement.

 Locally, Redis is used for queues instead.
 The `MESSENGER_TRANSPORT_DSN` and `CLAIMBOT_MESSENGER_TRANSPORT_DSN` env vars determine the queue configuration